Skip to content

 Isaias discussed the transformation on two fronts: Commercially, through the revitalization of its brands that began years ago, and logistically, through a supply chain strategy focused on effectiveness and cost leadership.

 And as for those supply chain gains?
-The company has saved millions, increased productivity, and realized more than 900 basic points of margin improvement—even amid cost increases and inflation.
+The company has saved millions, increased productivity, and improved profit margins—even amid cost increases and inflation.
 For the full story on Mattel’s transformation, see our feature story from this past summer.

 And Isaias left the EDGE audience with five lessons he learned from his experience in leading change: